CSE232-MSU/CSE232/setup/setup_windows.md

 This command will make some configurations and install the latest version of the Linux distribution, Ubuntu, for you (version 20.04 at the time of writing; if you're familiar with, and want another distribution, [you can find a list of available ones here](https://docs.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed)).

-After running this command, restart your computer if the command didn't already restart it for you.
+After running this command, restart your computer as the prompt says.

-After restarting, a new console may appear asking for you to set up a username and password for the Linux distribution.
-If this new console didn't appear, you can open your Linux distribution console like any other app (you can search "Ubuntu" in the Windows search bar and it should appear; use the name of the distribution you installed if you changed it from the default).
+After restarting, a new console should appear asking for you to set up a username and password for the Linux distribution.

 <div align="center">
 <img src="../assets/images/vscode_installation_windows/1.png">
 </div>

 Go ahead and make a username and password. _Note that, when typing out your password, the characters you're typing will be hidden from you.
 Type carefully!_ Most command-line tools that ask for passwords will do this.
+This is a password you'll be using a lot, so I recommend making it somewhat short and memorable.

-You should now have your Linux distribution ready-to-go!
+After setting a username and password, you should now have your Linux distribution ready-to-go!
 Here is what my console looks like after setting a username and password:

 <div align="center">
 <img src="../assets/images/vscode_installation_windows/2.png">